Well, Shana, here we are again, another fabulous Hpathy Quiz!

 I have had a miscarriage in May 2011 at 8 weeks of pregnancy.
-I conceived Ryan in October 2011.
-I was quite shaken by the miscarriage and was very worried when I conceived Ryan.
+I conceived my son in October 2011.
+I was quite shaken by the miscarriage and was very worried when I conceived my son.
 I was very careful of what I ate at the time and tried to stick to a healthy diet as much as possible.
 I had an iron deficiency and so was put on iron tablets.
 I also took folic acid at the time.

 In my late second trimester, I was diagnosed with obstetric cholestasis and was put on the medications for it.
 I can’t find details of these medicines with me as I have unfortunately lost my records.
 With the medication, the bile counts lowered but the doc had booked me for induction at 38 week.
 They asked me to go to the midwife for a membrane sweep.
 I visited the midwife and her opinion was that my cervix was very closed and I can request a full term but the risk was of having a still born so I decided to go against her advice and went with the doc’s advice.